 At the detailed design stage, a more vigorous consultation programs were undertaken by WAPDA and the consultants.
-About 2392 persons were involved in various consultation meetings at the project sites (Table 5.1).
+About 2578persons were involved in various consultation meetings at the project sites (Table 5.1).
+Lists of all participants are available in Vol. 3 PCPP and Vol. 5 RAP.